minus5/examples-services/README.md

 - container - image mounted on a Docker host (does the actual work)
 - [registry](https://hub.docker.com/_/registry/) - a repository for storing Docker images
 - [Docker Hub](https://hub.docker.com/) - public Docker registry
+- [docker-compose](https://docs.docker.com/compose/) - define all containers that run on a single host
+- [docker-machine](https://docs.docker.com/machine/) - run docker commands remotely

 ### Dockerfile

 *Dockerfile* is a receipt for building single Docker image.
-For each service (service, worker, app) we define [separate receipt](https://github.com/minus5/examples-services/tree/master/04-docker/images).
-Here is an example of receipt for our sensor service:
+For each service (`Sensor`, `Worker`, `App`) we define [separate Dockerfile](https://github.com/minus5/examples-services/tree/master/04-docker/images).
+Here is an example of Dockerfile for `Sensor`:

 ```
 FROM gliderlabs/alpine:3.4     # start from existing image (download it from Docker hub)